nystudio107/craft-imageoptimize/README.md

 ## Configuring ImageOptimize

 The only configuration for ImageOptimize is in the `config.php` file, which is a multi-environment friendly way to store the default settings.
-Don't edit this file, instead copy it to `craft/config` as `ImageOptimize.php` and make your changes there.
+Don't edit this file, instead copy it to `craft/config` as `image-optimize.php` and make your changes there.

 The `activeImageProcessors` array lets you specify which of the image optimization tools to use for which file types.

 The `imageProcessors` array specifies the path and options for each of the image optimization tools.

+The `activeImageVariantCreators` array lets you specify which of the image variant creators to use for which file types.

+The `imageVariantCreators` array specifies the path and options for each of the image optimization tools.

 See each image optimization tool's documentation for details on the options they allow you to use.